-The boy's school was located in the main street in the sector of the town hall, the current N° 277 GODARD-DUBUC street.
+The boys school was located in the main street in the sector of the town hall.
 The entrance was done by the gate between the 2 trees, which have now disappeared.

-Nowadays, the school is located in the Leon Thuillier street, it includes the infant-school and the primary school.
+Nowadays, the infant-school and the primary school are located in the Leon Thuillier street.
 To go to high school, kids must take a bus or parents' car. (or go to the residential school).

-The girl's school behind the town Hall has been constructed before the boy's school in the same year that the town hall construction.
-This school was composed of 3 classes, then a 4th class was built a little later.
+The girls' school was situated behind the city hall.
+These buildings were built at the same time as those of the city Hall.
+This school was first made up of 3 classes, then a 4th class a little later.

 Mrs. CHASSE Marie native from Ault city was the director of the girl's school before 14-18.
 Mrs. CATELOIN Renée Clémence native from Montdidier was mistress at this time and also Mrs. Marie-Amélie DE PONTHIEU.
 Mrs BONVALLET Yvonne was a teacher in 1935.

 The cast iron charcoal stove sits in the middle of the classroom.
 The pupil's desk has an inclined plane to facilitate writing.
 A pen, an inkwell and the blotter are the student's tools.
 The professor uses the blackboard.